anmv/ai-news-brief/README.md

-# AI Daily Briefing Engine
+# AI News Briefing Engine

-A command-line tool that automatically scrapes the latest AI news, digests the content of multiple articles, and generates a strategic summary tailored for an Applied Science Manager.
+A Python tool that automatically scrapes the latest AI news, digests the content of multiple articles, and generates strategic summaries tailored for Applied Science Managers.
+Available as both a command-line tool and web interface.

 ## Problem Statement